 What will the Commission do next?

-Ensure that EC3 delivers in line with the vision outlined in the 2012 Communication.
+The Commission will ensure that EC3 delivers are in line with the vision outlined in the 2012 Communication "Tackling Crime in our Digital Age: Establishing a European Cybercrime Centre".
 Its current focal points are fighting cybercrime, child sexual exploitation and payment card fraud.